dentarg/auth0-blog/_posts/why-you-should-authenticate-users-with-centralized-login.markdown

 ## OUTLINE

-> Note: Are we using "hosted login" as official terminology??

 * Introduction
-  * What is hosted login?
+  * What is centralized login?
   * What is embedded login?
-* Why hosted login is recommended over embedded login
+* Why centralized login is recommended over embedded login
   * Security (MITM attacks)
   * Passwordless
   * SSO
   * Maintainability
   * Developer ease
   * Native experience
-  * Good user experience
+  * Good UI
       * Customizable!
-    * CNAME functionality to keep the same domain on hosted login to land before EOY (https://www.notion.so/How-to-setup-a-custom-domain-6f6a376f72ac4fd0830bbbf1f1fa73da)
+      * CNAME functionality to keep the same domain on centralized login to land before EOY (https://www.notion.so/How-to-setup-a-custom-domain-6f6a376f72ac4fd0830bbbf1f1fa73da)
-  * NOTE: When it's not appropriate to use hosted login
+  * NOTE: When it's not appropriate to use centralized login
-* App sample showing how to implement hosted login with Auth0 [to be updated with additional instructions when CNAME drops!]
+* App sample showing how to implement centralized login with Auth0
+  * CNAME to be implemented by EOY
+  * [tutorial to be updated with additional instructions when CNAME officially drops]
 * Conclusion